What is The Environmental Impact of Electric Cars?

-Most of the batteries used for electric cars are actually made in Japan, South Korea, and China.
-In those places, the use of carbon to produce electricity is higher compared to other countries that manufacture batteries.
+Most of the batteries used for electric cars are made in Japan, South Korea and China.
+In these countries, the use of carbon to produce electricity is higher compared to other countries that manufacture batteries 👀

-For example, a study has stated that in China, about 35% to 50% of the total electric vehicle manufacturing emissions come from electricity being consumed to produce batteries.
-Such numbers are over three times as high as that in the US.
-However, the use of renewable energy in these countries is predicted to rise rapidly during the course of the next three years.
+Studies have even stated that about 35% to 50% of the total electric vehicle manufacturing emissions come from electricity being consumed to produce batteries in China.
+However, the use of renewable energy in these countries is predicted to rise rapidly during the course of the next three years ✅

-If the techniques in energy production can be improved and the technology used in making batteries continue to advance, then it’s possible that car manufacturers will depend less on critical raw materials.
-This will make electric vehicles even greener because producing them will no longer cause a negative environmental impact.
+- If the techniques in energy production can be improved and the technology used in making batteries continue to advance, then it’s possible that car manufacturers will depend less on critical raw materials.
+Consequently, it will make electric vehicles even greener because producing them will no longer cause a negative environmental impact.

-All over the world, both the extraction of lithium and other metals, and the production of batteries is being rapidly ramped up.
-Back in 2018, the price of precious metals used in making EVs fell back after the price spikes for the previous two years from 2016 to 2017.
-What this means is that the markets are actually confident when it comes to the long-term supply of these precious metals.
+The extraction of lithium and other metals, as well as the production of batteries, is being rapidly accelerated all over the globe.
+In 2018, the cost of valuable metals used in the manufacture of EVs decreased following two years of price surges from 2016 to 2017.
+This indicates that the markets are optimistic about the long-term availability of these precious metals

 The Lifespan of Electric Vehicle Batteries

-A modern vehicle that is well-maintained is expected to run for 150,000 miles or more before its battery starts to lose capacity.
-However, this figure might go down fast if the car owner uses a rapid charger more often as their charging method.
+A well-maintained modern vehicle is expected to run for 150,000 miles or more before its battery starts to lose capacity.
+But this figure could reduce faster if the car owner uses a rapid charger more often as their charging method.

 Electric car owners will eventually have to face recycling and replacing their EV batteries and it might cost them more than the actual value of the car.
 Also at present, there’s no standardised process when it comes to battery recycling.
 If a process can be developed, then it can add weight to the green credentials of electric vehicles. 🍃

 Other than the sources of energy used in the production phase of EVs, an electric vehicle can only be as clean as the power you use to charge it.
-Only when 100% of electric cars run completely on renewable power, can EVs become 100% environmentally friendly.
+When it comes to the environmental impact, EVs only become 100% environmentally friendly when they run completely on renewable power.

 What’s important though is that electric cars have the potential to be a hundred per cent green in the future, from the perspective of driving as well production.
 What’s even better is that energy production is now reaching a crucial turning point.